U.S. Stocks Gain Despite Trade Worries

 Even as trade concerns linger, several investors said the economic outlook in the U.S. remains upbeat.
 New economic data last week painted a strong U.S. economy, as wage growth picked up and the unemployment rate remained below 4%.
 That backdrop, along with the benefits of the sweeping tax overhaul passed last year, is expected to help companies report another quarter of double-digit profit growth, building on the 25% year-over-year jump in earnings that S&P 500 firms reported for the three-month period ended in June.

-So far, analysts estimate S&P 500 companies will grow third-quarter earnings by 20% from a year earlier, which would be the third-fastest growth rate since the third quarter of 2010, according to FactSet.
+So far, analysts estimate S&P 500 companies will grow third-quarter earnings by 20% from a year earlier, which would be the third-fastest growth rate in any quarter since the third quarter of 2010, according to FactSet.

 But most other regions of the world haven't been able to keep pace with the U.S.'s growth, presenting another stumbling block to Europe and Asia as they also deal with trade.